FelipeSantosTech/FelipeSantosTech/README.md

 I’m learning by building real projects and shipping consistently.

-Currently working on my first mobile app and documenting the process publicly on X.
+Currently working on two mobile apps:
+1 - HABITSS -> Habit tracker that blocks social media till you complete your daily habits 2 - PEDRO -> Movie buddy that lets you rank the movies you've watched and gives you personalized recommendations

 <!--jmj
 **FelipeSantosTech/FelipeSantosTech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.